rrevenantt/projecture/README.md

 so use it on your own risk meanwhile if you are good with unsafe rust i would appreciate a soundness review**

 Allows to do almost arbitrary type projections.
-In comparison to other crates that do similar things it is not just more generic as such requires much less transitive dependencies and also does not impose additional requirements on target struct, if target struct is located in external crate that crate does not have to explicitly add a support such projection.
+In comparison to other crates that do similar things it is more generic, does not require procedural macros and also does not impose additional requirements on target struct, if target struct is located in external crate that crate does not have to explicitly add a support for such projection(pin projection is an exception here).

 Although as of now this crate doesn't support enums yet, but it will be added later.

 #### Currently can do following type of projections
 - Destructuring projection (similar to usual `let <pattern>` but also supports deref pattern, and also works if struct implements `Drop` which is just not called). <br>
-  **Note** that due to limitations of declaration macros currently unmentioned fields are leaked.
+  **Note** that due to limitations of declaration macros currently unmentioned fields will be leaked.
 - Reference(`&`, `&mut`) projection (similar to match ergonomics in `let <pattern>` but also supports deref pattern)
 - `Pin` projection
 - `Cell` projection